komasoftware/go-sa-impersonation/README.md

 # impersonate a service account using golang

-We are authenticated using `impersonating-service-account` that has `Service Account Token Creator` permissions on a second service account `target-service-account`
+- We are authenticated using `impersonating-service-account`
+- `impersonating-service-account` is granted role `Service Account Token Creator` permissions on a service account `target-service-account`
-`target-service-account` has permission to read from a bucket while `impersonating-service-account` does not.
+- `target-service-account` has permission to read from a bucket
+- `impersonating-service-account` has no  permission to read from this bucket
-`impersonating-service-account` impersonates the `target-service-account` to enumerate the contents of a bucket.
+- `impersonating-service-account` impersonates the `target-service-account` to enumerate the contents of a bucket.

 To test locally :